curated/api/README.md

 ## Architecture

-Curated has a simple ecosystem where **api** and **scheduler** are two distinct processes sharing **domain** logic while interfacing with different external components: user interfaces and data operations, respectively.
+Curated has a simple ecosystem where **api** and **workers** are two distinct processes sharing **domain** logic while interfacing with different external components: user interfaces and data operations, respectively.

 ```
 api users